-A fair amount of Netflix content is filmed in SD – especially older titles like Friends of The Office.
+A fair amount of Netflix content was filmed in SD – especially older titles like The Office (and Friends, before it left Netflix for good!).
 But HD is considered the standard for most new television produced today, so you will miss out on some of the final details and textures.
 Less of a problem on a smartphone or tablet, though you may see some fuzzy pixels when blown up to a 55-inch TV.

 Basic also only lets you use stream to one screen at a time, though you can still make multiple user profiles on the one account.

 The Standard plan is a solid compromise between the three plans, and costs a sightly higher £9.99 / $13.99 / AU$15.99 per month, following a price hike in October of 2020.
 Neither too expensive, nor with too few perks, Standard plan is just right.

 You can now watch titles in HD, which will be 720p for some titles (the minimum HD standard) and 1080p for others.
 Most titles on Netflix will benefit from HD viewing, though you’ll need a decent internet connection to run consistently in HD.